airbytehq/airbyte/docs/connector-development/config-based/authentication.md

 ### BasicHttpAuthenticator

 The `BasicHttpAuthenticator` set the "Authorization" header with a (USER ID/password) pair, encoded using base64 as per [RFC 7617](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication#basic_authentication_scheme).
-The following definition will set the header "Authorization" with a value "Basic <encoded credentials>"
+The following definition will set the header "Authorization" with a value "Basic {encoded credentials}"

 ```yaml
 authenticator: